-Figure 6 presents the results from our analysis of bordering election precincts.
-We present coefficient estimates for LASD from a bivariate model and a model including controls.
+We present coefficient estimates for LASD from a bivariate model and a model including controls using the bordering election precinct subsample (Figure 6).
 In both models, we find that the effect of LASD service provision on % Yes for Measure J is statistically null.
 The LASD coefficient conditional on controls is precisely 0 ($\beta = 0.001$, SE = 0.002, p = 0.77).
-The standardized LASD coefficient is equivalent to 0.004 standard deviations (SE = 0.015).
+The standardized LASD coefficient is 0.004 standard deviations (SE = 0.015).
 Effect size research posits a standardized effect of 0.05 is substantively negligible (Cohen, 2013).
-By extension, under an equivalence test, coefficients are deemed very negligible if their 95% CIs are within \pm 0.05 SD (Lakens et al., 2018).
-The standardized LASD coefficient and its confidence intervals are within \pm 0.05 SD, so the LASD effect is negligible under the equivalence test.
-These results suggest self-interest in the form of voting against a proposition that may reduce the capacity of one's own public safety provider was not operative in shaping the vote for Measure J.
+Under an equivalence test, coefficients are deemed very negligible if their 95% CIs are within \pm 0.05